wp-plugins/amr-users/readme.txt

 Note 2: If you are thinking of using this to extract and report on S2member data, please read http://wpusersplugin.com/3086/user-lists-and-filtering-with-s2member-fields/ and be wary of using multi option fields.
 See also http://wpusersplugin.com/?s=s2member for other info.

 == Changelog ==
+= Version 3.15 =
+*   some updates to the add on updates license page, to show version numbers and more informative error message
+*   Fix: sometimes filtering location setting was greyed out when it should not have been

 = Version 3.14 =
 *   edit user link type will go to normal edit user unless the list is being run in network admin, in which case the url will be the network admin url.